 How to slice tofu

 Slice each tofu block horizontally into half.
 Slice each half into 9 pieces.
-Slicing tofu like this instead of cubes makes it easier to fry and flip.

-More surface area exposed to oil = crispier tofu!
+More surface area exposed to oil = crispier tofu.

 How to pan fry tofu

-Sprinkle cornflour, pepper and salt on the tofu slices and toss gently until all the pieces are covered.
-A tiny step, but seasoning the cornflour adds to the flavor.
+Place cubed tofu in a large bowl.
+Sprinkle corn flour, black pepper and salt on the tofu slices and toss gently until all the pieces are covered.

 At this stage, the fried tofu will be hard and seem not-so-appetizing (as one of my readers pointed out in the comments).
 But you’ll have to finish the recipe with the sauce to realize its awesomeness!